Kickoff Boss Documentation

 Tactical Options

-Mentality.
-Mentality, in combination with formations used by both teams, affects the tempo of the game and your team's formation stability.
-Your players can have following mentalities:
+Tempo.Tempo affects the speed of the game and your team's formation stability.
+Your players can have following tempo orders:

-- Attacking (Increased tempo) means your players will avoid wasting time and will try to be productive on the pitch.
+- Fast (Increased tempo) means your players will avoid wasting time and will try to be productive on the pitch.

 - Balanced (Balanced tempo) has no change to how you set your formation;

-- Defending (Decreased tempo) means your players will slow down play and lose time.
+- Slow (Decreased tempo) means your players will slow down play and lose time.

 Marking.
 Your team's defensive focus.
 Try to focus your formation and marking options to neutralize your opponent's most powerful areas of play.